jazdal/coding-dojo-python-stack/README.md

 This is a learning repository for my **Coding Dojo Python Stack Course!**

-All coding assignments / exercises on Python are placed in this repository.
+All coding assignments / exercises from my Coding Dojo Python Stack lessons are pushed to this repository.